azalAbedi/maze/README.md

 # maze
-A simple maze using Matter JS and Canvas API.
+A simple maze game using Matter JS and Canvas API.